tomgreen585/PrivML-FHE/README.md

 ENGR489 Project: Implementation of Privacy Preserving Machine Learning Model Using Homomorphic Encryption

+INFO: This is an in progress repository.
+It is not regularly updated due to Git implementations running from ECS Gitlab.
+Will be periodically updated.
+FHE workflow is not yet integrated and is in progress.

 ## Introduction

 With growing concerns around data privacy and collecting sensitive information, the ability to process data securely without exposing its underlying form has become a key engineering challenge.
 As machine learning (ML) models become increasingly integrated into business sectors, their reliance on raw data raises significant privacy and security risks.